enso-org/enso/docs/infrastructure/java-11.md

 JDK 11 will be supported longer than JDK 8 that we currently use and it adds new features that could improve performance.
 Moreover, we want to be compliant to the Java Platform Module System, as all future versions of the JDK will rely on it.
-Thus, we want to move to using Graal builds for Java 11.
+Thus, we move to using Graal builds for Java 11.

 <!-- MarkdownTOC levels="2,3" autolink="true" -->